meza/trance-stack/README.md

 Since Remix relies on browser APIs such as fetch that are not natively available in Node.js you may find that your unit tests fail without these globals when running with some tools.

-If you need to add more globals, you can do so in the `<root_directory>/vitest.setup.ts` file.
+If you need to add more globals, you can do so in the `vitest.setup.ts` file.

 Simply add: